latusikl/PhotoCatalog/README.md

 1. Used for development:
    `electron/src/electron.prod.ts`

-Registration of actions related to events exchanged between main and renderer process have to be specified
+Registration of actions related to events exchanged between main and renderer processes have to be specified
 in: `electron/src/communication/ipc-communication.ts`.
 Additionally, events names have to be specified
 in: `electron/src/communication/ipc-events.ts` for clarity of code.